-Less than a decade later, the crime of treason would be ensconced in the U.S. Constitution, perhaps with Arnold's treachery still fresh in the minds of the Founding Fathers.
-But what does federal law say and what specifically constitutes an act of treason in the U.S.?
-We explore this serious crime against the government in more detail below.
+Less than a decade later, the United States Constitution added the charge of treason.
+Perhaps with Arnold's betrayal still fresh in the minds of the Founding Fathers, it is the only crime defined in the Constitution.
+But what does federal law say, and what precisely makes up an act of treason in the United States?
+Explore this severe crime against the government in more detail below.

 Treason: What the Constitution Says